History on screen: tensions and dialogues in North African cinema

 The rapprochement between history and cinema also calls into question the relationship between the written word and the image, between scriptural text and filmic monstration, between the imaginary and reality - or the true/veridical -, between iconic and semiotic language and verbal language.
 This symposium aims to interrogate these relationships and tensions through an examination of Algerian, Moroccan, Tunisian and Libyan films, as well as other cinemas from the region.

 These cinemas are today witnessing a return to "the colonial history of the Maghreb", particularly to French colonization.
-This cinema is also seeing renewed interest in the history of immigration to the other side of the Mediterranean, in political history (particularly that of the "leaden years"), in the history of communities, ideas and mentalities, in the history of social and cultural practices, and in the anthropological structures of the imaginary - not forgetting the profound changes that have taken place in these countries since 2011.
-On the occasion of this symposium: History on screen: tensions and dialogues in North African cinemas, devoted to the history told by North African cinemas in their multiple facets, several questions will be addressed:
+This cinema is also seeing renewed interest in the history of immigration to the other side of the Mediterranean, in political history (particularly that of the leaden years), in the history of communities, ideas and mentalities, in the history of social and cultural practices, and in the anthropological structures of the imaginary - not forgetting the profound changes that have taken place in these countries since 2011.
+On the occasion of this conference: History on screen: tensions and dialogues in North African cinemas, devoted to the History told by North African cinemas in their multiple facets, several questions will be addressed:

 - Can we speak, in North Africa, of a cinema-document or a filmic writing of History?